MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-win32-ios-android/win32-get-started-with-xsapi-source.md

 # Get started with the Xbox Live API source code on Win32

-In order to use the Xbox Live APIs with a Win32 game, you must include the Xbox Live API source in your project and build it.
+To use the Xbox Live APIs with a Win32 game, when you need to debug into the Xbox Live source code, include the Xbox Live API source in your project and build it.

 ## Add the Xbox Live SDK projects to your Visual Studio solution (using source code)